Background information on the Wexford Joint Planning Commission

 For more information

-The Wexford Joint Planning Commission discontinued their membership with the Michigan Association of Planning dedicated to promoting sound community planning that benefits the residents of Michigan -- a source of training on planning and zoning issues, and subscribes to the Planning & Zoning News magazine.
+The Wexford Joint Planning Commission discontinued their membership with the Michigan Association of Planning, and subscribes to the Planning & Zoning News magazine.

 Other sources of training and information on planning and zoning are Michigan State University Extension and the Michigan Townships Association.